-However, the dream seems intangible, given the fact that his father wants him to take over the family business, the restaurant and that his bodily shape doesn’t seem to fit the legendary warrior profile.
-The idea of silly dreams, or actually, of dreams that aren’t pursued and therefore become “silly” is emphasized by the history of his father, once wanting to leave home and make tofu instead of noodles, but he gave up on that idea, because it was just a “silly dream”.
-This is how Po learns that the “giving up on dreams” gene runs in his family and that is somehow an eye opener.
+However, the dream seems intangible, given the fact that his father wants him to take over the family business, the restaurant and that his body shape doesn’t seem to fit the legendary warrior profile.
+The idea of silly dreams, or actually, of dreams that aren’t pursued and therefore become “silly” is emphasized by the history of his father, once wanting to leave home and make tofu instead of noodles, but he gave up on that idea because it was just a “silly dream”.
+This is how Po learns that the “giving up on dreams” gene runs in his family and that is somehow an eye-opener.

-An image that is really meaningful and an important part of the life metaphor the whole movie portrays, is that in which the big gates of the palace close in front of Po, leaving him outside, because he arrived too late.
-How many of us have had the feeling that all oportunities have come to an end at some point and that we just might have lost our chance?
-I imagine this is how Po must have felt… Having a character that does not let you give up comes in handy in situations like these and if knocking at closed doors doesn’t bring the expected outcome, trying creative problem solving techniques might just do the trick.
-Well I’m not saying you should use the flying Chinese chair to get into a manager’s office, but you might want to try and seek more solutions for one problem and stick to the goal.
+An image that is really meaningful and an important part of the life metaphor the whole movie portrays is that in which the big gates of the palace close in front of Po, leaving him outside because he arrived too late.
+How many of us have had the feeling that all opportunities have come to an end at some point and that we just might have lost our chance?
+I imagine this is how Po must have felt… Having a character that does not let you give up comes in handy in situations like these and if knocking at closed doors doesn’t bring the expected outcome, trying creative problem-solving techniques might just do the trick.
+Well, I’m not saying you should use the flying Chinese chair to get into a manager’s office, but you might want to try and seek more solutions for one problem and stick to the goal.

 The news of Tai Lung being free activates the desire in the Furious Five of fulfilling their own destinies and try to defeat him, as they have been trained especially for that.
 However, it is not our task to fulfill someone else’s destiny, we have our own paths in life and therefore it is highly possible that we would not succeed when trying to act as something/somebody that we are not.
 This is what makes the Furious Five fail when they try to assume the Dragon Warrior’s role and fight Tai Lung.